maxthemage/tinkering-with-jaseci/README.md

 ## Shortcomings

 * Though the module seems to work very well, it can sometimes miscategorize the files!
-Although it is to be noted that it only has the file names to go off of.
+Although it should to be noted that, it only has the file names to go off of.
 * The user cannot directly name the folders based on their file types, so there isn't much specificity
 * This script has no depth, and will only sort files in the same directory it's in.
+* Takes a bit of a while to run, especially after updating jaseci
+* Running the script on an empty directory throws an error

 ### For WSL users!!
 I tried testing and running this on WSL but to no avail.
 The module spits out some weird error.